Danish cuisine: Open sandwiches

 Smørrebrød (originally smør og brød, meaning "butter and bread") usually consists of a piece of buttered rye bread (rugbrød), a dense, dark brown bread.
 Pålæg (meaning put-on, actually "that which is laid on [the bread]"), the topping, then among others can refer to commercial or homemade cold cuts, pieces of meat or fish, cheese or spreads.
 More elaborate, finely decorated varieties have contributed to the international reputation of the Danish open sandwich or smørrebrød.
-A slice or two of pålæg is placed on the buttered bread and decorated with the right accompaniments to create a tasty and visually appealing food item.
+A slice or two of pålæg is placed on the buttered bread and decorated with accompaniments.